Linear

 Cascapédia : Sunday 6:45 a.m.

-For safety reasons, given the technical nature of the course and the remote environment in which the event takes place, a prerequisite is required in order to register for the 88 km.
+For safety reasons, due to the technical nature of the course and the remote environment where the event takes place, a prerequisite is required to register for the 170 km.

-To be eligible, you must have completed an official race of 50 km or more within the last 3 years (2023 to 2025).
+To participate, you must have completed an official race of 50 km or more within the last 3 years (2023 to 2025).

-UTCC-45 is the only race under 50 km that qualifies for UTCC-88.
-For it to be recognized, you must have completed the 45 km within the time limits.
+The UTCC-45 is the only race under 50 km that qualifies for the UTCC-88.
+To be recognized, you must have completed the 45 km within the time limits.

-- A distance done outside an event (e.g. personal challenge, training)
+A distance completed outside an event (e.g., personal challenge, training)

-This condition will be verified at registration by submitting the results of this race.
+This requirement will be verified during registration by submitting the results of this race.

 crew